top of page

 WI EMS Honor Guard Association

-The Wisconsin EMS Honor Guard Association has custom-made Class A and Class C uniforms to present a dignified and professional look at Funerals and other events designated by the commander or District Director.
-Please see the Uniform policy on our website for specific uniform requirements.
+The Wisconsin EMS Honor Guard Association has custom-made Class A, Class B, Class C, and Class D uniforms to present a dignified and professional look at Funerals and other events designated by the commander or District Director.

 © 2020 Wisconsin EMS Honor Guard Association, Inc, All rights reserved.
 Website content, Honor Guard Logo, WI Honor Guard Uniform, are Copyrighted ©